-There are more commands with ALWLMTUSR(YES) on the system than the ones provided by IBM though they are all in the system library.
-We recommend reviewing the list and changing the ones not provided by IBM back to ALWLMTUSR(NO).
+There are more commands with ALWLMTUSR(\YES) on the system than the ones provided by IBM though they are all in the system library.
+We recommend reviewing the list and changing the ones not provided by IBM back to ALWLMTUSR(\NO).

 A user with limited capabilities can only run commands that are defined as being allowed to be run by limited users.
-The following commands are shipped by IBM with ALWLMTUSR(YES): SIGNOFF, SNDMSG, DSPMSG, DSPJOB, DSPLOBLOG, STRPCO, and WRKMSG.
+The following commands are shipped by IBM with ALWLMTUSR(\YES): SIGNOFF, SNDMSG, DSPMSG, DSPJOB, DSPLOBLOG, STRPCO, and WRKMSG.
 The combination of users with limited with limited capabilities and commands with Allow Limited User parameter only apply to running the command from the command line, the Command Entry display, FTP, REXEC, using the QCAPCMD API, or any option from a command grouping menu.
 It does not restrict performing the following options: Running commands from CL program that are running a command as a result of taking an option off of a menu Running remote commands through applications.
-If there are more commands by a person that was supposed to be setup as a limited capability user.
+If there are more commands available to a limited capability user than what IBM provides, it could allow the running of destructive commands by a person that was supposed to be setup as a limited capability user.
 Even worse, would be a command not in the system library which could have been created for nefarious purposes.